-- iii) file a Test Sponsor Letter of Intent before March 30 of each year thereafter.
-This process will bring a company into the established cycle of compliance and audit. - f) A company that has not conducted candidate oil engine tests during the compliance period will be considered to be in compliance by following these steps: - i) have on file at ACC a Test Sponsor Letter of Intent; - ii) have verification from the ACC Monitoring Agency that no tests were scheduled or registered; and, - iii) submit that verification and a letter, signed by an executive officer, attesting to the fact that no candidate oil engine tests were conducted.
+- determined by ACC PAPTG) of the following year, as in (c) and (d) above; and, - iii) file a Test Sponsor Letter of Intent before March 30 of each year thereafter.
+This process will bring a company into the established cycle of compliance and audit - f) A company that has not conducted candidate oil engine tests during the compliance period will be considered to be in compliance by following these steps: - i) have on file at ACC a Test Sponsor Letter of Intent; - ii) have verification from the ACC Monitoring Agency that no tests were scheduled or registered; and, - iii) submit that verification and a letter, signed by an executive officer, attesting to the fact that no candidate oil engine tests were conducted.